 Specificity of the job

 Safran is an international high-technology group, operating in the aircraft propulsion and equipment, space and defense markets.
-Safran has a global presence, with more than 58,000 employees and sales of 16.5 billion euros in 2017.
+Safran has a global presence, with more than 92,000 employees and sales of 21 billion euros in 2018.
 Working alone or in partnership, Safran holds world or European leadership positions in its core markets.
-Safran is listed on the Euronext Paris stock exchange, and is part of the CAC 40 and Euro Stoxx 50 indices.
+Safran undertakes Research & Development programs to meet fast-changing market requirements, with total R&D expenditures of around 1.5 billion euros in 2018.

 Safran is ranked among the Top 100 Global Innovators by Thomson Reuters and is featured on the "Happy at work" rankings.
 The Group places fourth on the Universum ranking for the favorite companies of newly-qualified engineers in France.

-Supplier Quality EngineerPublished on 03/15/2019Irving, United States Regular Full time Supply chain
+Logistics AnalystPublished on 05/15/2019Sarasota, United States Regular Full time Supply chain